 It's not my fault I ride like a moron, it's the path's fault!!

 No question that the path is inadequate for peak period use but that doesn't excuse the behaviour that goes on.
-It is quite possible to co-exist in harmony but of course it is at the expense of speed and there are always wonderful people who think its their god given right to go fast on the path even when its not safe.
+It is quite possible to co-exist in harmony but of course it is at the expense of speed and there are always !!
+BAN ME NOW FOR SWEARING !! who think its their god given right to go fast on the path even when its not safe.

 P.S.
 Just discovered this forum has an amusing swear filter